vyperlang/vyper/SECURITY.md

 we will add an entry to the list of security advisories for posterity and reference by others.

   - List of publicly known vulnerabilities: https://github.com/vyperlang/vyper/security/advisories
   - Additionally, the file [bugs_by_version.json](./docs/bugs_by_version.json) can be used to check which vulnerability affects a specific version of the compiler.
+The file should be used together with [bugs.json](./docs/bugs.json) to get more information about the vulnerabilities and a link to the corresponding security advisory.

 ## Bug Bounty Program
 - Vyper runs a bug bounty program via the Ethereum Foundation.